netheosgithub/pcs_api/docs/build.md

 Build
 =====

-This page will describe the way to build pcs_api
+This page describes how to build pcs_api and sample applications.

 Java
 ----